Cutaneous Melanoma, or Melanoma of the Skin

 Lentigo Maligna Melanoma is sometimes mistaken as sun spots and goes undetected, making it very dangerous.

 Mutations in certain proteins are allowing scientists to further define the melanoma at the molecular level.
 The BRAF mutation is the most common type of genetic mutation in cutaneous melanoma, appearing in approximately 50% of melanoma cases.
-The NRAS is also commonly found, occurring in approximately 20% of cutaneous melanoma cases.
+The NRAS mutation is also commonly found in cutaneous melanoma, occurring in approximately 20% of cases.
+The most common mutation in mucosal melanoma is found in a protein called KIT.
+The KIT mutation is also common in acral melanoma.
+The most common mutations currently described in ocular melanoma are the GNAQ and GNA11 genes.
 All melanoma patients should have their melanoma tested for genetic mutations so the proper treatment options can be discussed.